Groundplex requirements: Load balancer

 Tip: Configuring the Load balancer field for Ultra Tasks also enables load balancing for Triggered Tasks.

-• If the load balancer points to worker nodes, then you need to configure the Load balancer field in the Snaplex properties only.
+• If the load balancer points to JCC nodes, then you should only configure the Load balancer field in the Snaplex Settings tab.

 Best practices for the Groundplex load balancer

-• Configure the load balancer to run health checks on the JCC node using the /healthz URL.
-This ensures that the node going offline for maintenance does not receive any new requests.
-Any other response code besides 200 indicates a health check failure.
+• You should configure the load balancer to run health checks on the Snaplex node on the /healthz URL.
+Any HTTP response code besides 200 indicates a health check failure.

 Example: Configure Health Checks in the AWS UI: